 You must have completed Algebra II or Accelerated Geometry at Parkview before you will be allowed to take any math class at college.
 Also, many colleges require that you take a math placement test before you are allowed to register for a math class.
 Check the college website for more information.

 If you want to register for your fourth required science class at college, be careful of the course numbers and classes you choose.
 If you take the first semester of Biology (26.01200), first semester of Chemistry (40.05100), or the first semester of Physics (40.08100), those classes will not count as your fourth Science.
-You may take the class if you choose, and it will still go on your Parkview transcript; however, you will need to continue and take the second semester of that same science class.
-The second semester class will count as your 4th required science.
+You may take the class if you choose, and it will still go on your Parkview transcript; however, you will need to continue and take the next level of that same science class.
+The next level of that class will count as your 4th required science.
 You can also decide to take another science class on the GAfutures.org course directory if you prefer.
 For example, Astronomy, Earth Science, and Anatomy, would all count as a fourth science.